Luca Sperandio

+From 2023 to 2025, he played for Rovigo Delta in Italian Serie A Elite.

 Even if he still has a lot to learn on the tactical and positional aspects of his game, his rapid growth makes him one of the most highly anticipated players in the country's future, though it may be not too long until Conor O'Shea calls him to join the Azzurri setup.

-Until then he will remain a player to watch for Benetton Treviso and one of the top-rated Italian youngsters taking to the field in the Guinness PRO12.
+Until then, he will remain a player to watch for Benetton Treviso and one of the top-rated Italian youngsters taking to the field in the Guinness PRO12.

 On the 8 December 2021, he was selected by Alessandro Troncon to be part of an Emerging Italy 27-man squad for the 2021 end-of-year rugby union internationals.